 The knee is covered with cartilage.

 At Regenexx we attempt to restore a normal balance by injecting autologous bone-marrow-derived mesenchymal stem cells into the area of damaged cartilage.
 This is performed under x-ray guidance and a small needle.
 Regenexx is unique in that we utilize a patient’s own stem cells, and therefore avoid the risk of disease transmission or rejection.
-Unlike bone marrow aspirate concentrate therapies, we expand the number of mesenchymal stem cells so as to afford the patient the best outcome.

 The MRI below outlines one of our recent knee successes.
 This is a patient who had undergone microfracture surgery on her knee due to significant loss of cartilage, without success.
 The top images are prior to the procedure, bottom images are 16 months after therapy.
 The red arrows identify breaks in the cartilage (white area in the gray cartilage).
 The yellow arrows point to the areas of previous cartilage damage which have now been repaired.
 Note the white areas which indicated cartilage damage have significantly resolved.
 Clinically, the patient is now pain free and was last seen somewhere in Vail.